We aim to instil in pupils an appreciation of how fascinating, creative, satisfying and useful mathematics can be.

 Staff and facilities

-The department is staffed by 10 members of staff and occupies 10 full-size classrooms.
+The department has 11 members of staff and occupies 10 classrooms.
 The department is well supplied with computers, interactive whiteboards and other practical equipment.

 - GCSE – five lessons with two hours of homework

 - A-level – 10 lessons with additional individual study

 Are pupils put into sets according to ability?

 All pupils who enter the school have passed a stringent mathematical examination.
 In the first year, the pupils are taught in randomly chosen groups.
 Although all pupils have a sufficient level of competency, there seems no upper limit to the ability of a significant number of our intake.
-Therefore it is our policy to set according to mathematical progress from the Third Year onwards.
-Transfer between sets is possible during the year and it is reviewed fully at the end of each subsequent year.
+Therefore it is our policy to begin setting according to mathematical progress from the second year onwards.
+Some transferring between sets is possible during the year and it is reviewed fully at the end of each year.